As we always say, accessories matter and they complete the look. Well balanced details make any look exclusive and original.

 Givenchy and Jean Paul Gaultier decorate their corsets with Swarovski crystals and faceted stones.
 Another popular tendency is wearing a corset belt with a narrow belt above it.
 Such designs were presented at Vivienne Westwood and Max Azria fall/winter 2008/09 catwalk shows.

-- VINTAGE belts
+- pictures of belts

 - waist belts